cybershoe/f5-nyc-ansible-lab/docs/class1/module2/module2.rst

 TASK 1 - Review the BIG-IP configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Log in to the BIG-IP web gui.
+1. Log in to the BIG-IP web GUI.

 2. From the left-hand navigation menu, expand the **Local Traffic** section